Now I know routines and schedules can be a little…. well… controversial.

 How to Create a Block Schedule

 Ready to dig in?
-Grab a notebook and a pen, or you can grab my Autopilot Workbook if you want to use my block schedule template and get your entire house running on autopilot!
+Get a notebook and a pen, or you can grab my Autopilot Workbook if you want to use my block schedule template and get your entire house running on autopilot!

 1) Divide Your Day Into Blocks

-The first thing to do when are building your block schedule is to…wait for it… divide your day into blocks!
+The first thing to do when you are building your block schedule is to… wait for it… divide your day into blocks!

-Do you work outside the home so you have a couple of long blocks with some shorter ones sprinkled in?
+Do you work outside the home?
+Then you may need a couple of long blocks with some shorter ones sprinkled in.

-Do you want all your blocks to be the same length?
+Do you want all of your blocks to be the same length?

-Divide your day into as many blocks as works for your routine and life.
-I recommend using 4-7 blocks to start with.
-(I personally use 5 in my routine.)
+You can divide your day into as many blocks as you think would work for your routine and life.
+But I recommend that you try 4-7 blocks to start with.
+(I personally use 5 in my day.)

 2) Decide on the Length of Your Blocks

-The blocks can be any size that fits your life.
+The blocks can be any size that fit your life.

-But I recommend having your blocks be anywhere from 2 hours long to 4 hours long, but I wouldn’t go any shorter or longer than that.
+I recommend having your blocks be anywhere from 2-4 hours long, but I wouldn’t go any shorter or longer than that.

-As a general rule, If your blocks are too short you won’t get everything done that you need to in that block (or if you do you will feel rushed).
+As a general rule, If your blocks are too short you won’t get everything done that you need to in that block without feeling rushed.
 If the blocks are too long, you will feel like you have so much time that you procrastinate… and won’t get anything done!